jeroen-mostert/jeroen-mostert.github.io/_posts/2019-02-19-sqlbulkcopy1.md

 Why is this an option you have to pass to the constructor, instead of a property, or an argument you can pass to `WriteToServer`?
 Well, um, it just is -- no reason I can think of.
 We now also have to pass an explicit `null` for `SqlTransaction`, even though we're not using that.
 So now we run that, and:

-> Unhandled Exception: System.InvalidOperationException: The given ColumnMapping does not match up with any column in the source or destination.
+> System.InvalidOperationException: The given ColumnMapping does not match up with any column in the source or destination.

 What now?
 How did we displease the `SqlBulkCopy` gods this time?
 I'll just come out and tell you, since you could waste quite a bit of time trying to puzzle it out otherwise: in our table, the column is spelled `ID`, with a capital `D`, but in our `DataTable` we've used `Id`, to match the property name.
 If you're like a lot of people, your database will use a case-insensitive collation, so you don't normally notice such mismatches. `SqlBulkCopy` performs an ordinal comparison, however, and does not care for sloppiness.
 Still, you would think it could be nice and *tell* us which columns, exactly, fail to map -- but no such luck.
 (And note how it did not complain when the `KeepIdentity` option was not supplied, because it ignored the whole column in the first place!)